aspose-total/Aspose.Total-Products/total/en/java/conversion/tex-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export TEX to XLT via Java" h2="Convert TEX file to XLT by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate TEX to XLT conversion feature in their Java applications.
+This suite of APIs consists of Aspose.PDF for Java and Aspose.Cells for Java.
+By using Aspose.PDF for Java, developers can render TEX to XLSX in a two-step process.
+The first step is to load the TEX file into the Aspose.PDF for Java API.
+Once the file is loaded, the API can be used to render the TEX file to XLSX.

+In the second step, developers can use the Spreadsheet Programming API Aspose.Cells for Java to convert the XLSX file to XLT.
+This API provides a wide range of features that can be used to manipulate the XLSX file.
+For example, developers can use the API to add, delete, and modify worksheets, cells, and formulas.
+They can also use the API to apply formatting to the XLSX file, such as setting font size, font color, and background color.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate TEX to XLT conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render TEX to XLSX.
-In the second step, you can convert XLSX to XLT by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can quickly and easily integrate TEX to XLT conversion feature in their Java applications.
+The suite of APIs provides a comprehensive set of features that can be used to render TEX to XLSX and then convert the XLSX to XLT.
+This makes it easy for developers to quickly and easily add TEX to XLT conversion feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}